-Crutches and non-weight bearing on the affected foot or ankle for 1 to 3 weeks is the best care for a severe overuse syndrome or injury, but a simple decrease in activities may be enough to relieve symptoms.
-Depending on tendonitis location, shoe gear modification can also aid recovery.
-Try to avoid bare feet and shoes without support
+Crutches and non-weight bearing on the affected foot or ankle for 1 to 3 weeks is the best care for a severe overuse syndrome or injury like an Achilles injury, but a simple decrease in activities may be enough to relieve symptoms.

-Static stretching to the “point of discomfort” and holding those positions for 10 seconds each for 3 sets every day will help speed recovery and reoccurrence.
+Static stretching to the “point of discomfort” and holding those positions for 10 seconds each for 3 sets every day will help speed recovery and recurrence.

 Anti-inflammatory medication can help with the chronic pain, but are not much help with the acute pain

-Examples of physical therapy include massage, cold therapy, contrast baths, stretching, ultrasound, and electric stimulation.
+Examples of physical therapy that can help Achilles injuries include massage, cold therapy, contrast baths, stretching, ultrasound, and electric stimulation.

-No surgery is usually required for this condition, but partial tears, “attenuations” or complete ruptures may necessitate reattachment.
-The procedure is a simple suturing of the tendons ends unless a graft is needed or reattachment to the bone with a “bone anchor” device.
+No surgery is usually required for this condition, but partial tears, “attenuations” or complete ruptures may necessitate surgical reattachment.
+The procedure is a simple suturing of the tendons ends unless a graft or reattachment to the bone with a “bone anchor” device is needed.

 The postoperative period is extended to 6-8 weeks non-weight bearing, with physical therapy thereafter.